aconbere/sssync/README.md

 Sssync doesn't solve any of the binary file duplication challanges around using git, so it's best suited for a collection of files that while large, aren't expected to change that frequently.

+Sssyncc also doesn't intend to deal with diffing and merging file states.
+When merging two branches with commits that both alter the same file, the authors job is to simply pick the final revision desired.
+If both changes need to be kept, the author must make a copy.

 ## How to get it

 Sssync is available on [crates.io](https://crates.io/crates/sssync).
 You can install it with: